NharnahQwami/academicklinik/README.md

 - [x] Student View Result
 - [x] Change all links to be dynamic
 - [x] Code Restructure - Very Important
+- [x] Generate CSV of all students
+- [x] Students generate PDF of results